Religion in Nazi Germany: Denominational trends during the Nazi period

 An analysis of this data for the era of the Nazis' rule is available in a paper by Sven Granzow et al., published in a collection edited by Götz Aly.
 Altogether more Protestants than Catholics left their church, however, overall Protestants and Catholics decided similarly.
 One has to keep in mind that German Protestants were twice the number of Catholics.
 The spike in the numbers from 1937 to 1938 is the result of the annexation of Austria in 1938 and other territories.
 The number of Kirchenaustritte reached its "historical high" in 1939 when it peaked at 480,000.
 Granzow et al. see the numbers not only in relation to the Nazi policy towards the churches, (which changed drastically from 1935 onwards) but also as indicator of the trust in the Führer and the Nazi leadership.
 The decline in the number of people who left the church after 1942 is explained as resulting from a loss of confidence in the future of Nazi Germany.
 People tended to keep their ties to the church, because they feared an uncertain future.

 According to Evans, those members of the affiliation gottgläubig (lit. 'believers in god a nondenominational nazified outlook on god beliefs often described as predominately based on creationist and deistic viewsref namebooksgooglede'), "were convinced Nazis who had left their Church at the behest of the Party, which had been trying since the mid 1930s to reduce the influence of Christianity in society".
 Heinrich Himmler was a strong promoter of the gottgläubig movement and did not allow atheists into the SS, arguing that their "refusal to acknowledge higher powers" would be a "potential source of indiscipline".
 The majority of the three million Nazi Party members continued to pay their church taxes and register as either Roman Catholic or Protestants.
-The Salvation Army, Christian Saints and Seventh-day Adventist Church all disappeared from Germany during the Nazi era.